Official Bowling Rules

 - Team rosters shall include a minimum of 6 players, including at least 2 of each gender.

-- Each string shall be played by 4 players, which shall alternate between strings such that everyone plays at least 1 string.
+- Each game shall be played by 4 players, which shall alternate between games such that everyone plays at least 1 game.

-- The minimum number of players in each string is 3, including at least 1 player of each gender.
+- The minimum number of players in each game is 3, including at least 1 player of each gender.

 - All players must be registered with the team to play with that team, except in situations in which the team is short the minimum number of total players or the number of a particular gender.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will forfeit the game.
 See: Late Registration below.